Compensation for Fatal Accidents at Work

-Here at R James Hutcheon solicitors we understand that loss of a loved one can cause pain, grief and suffering and that no amount of compensation can recover this loss.
-However, the award of compensation for death at work can help with the stress loved ones still having to pay the mortgage and bills such as as funeral costs, loan repayments and general household expenses.
+Here at R James Hutcheon Solicitors, we understand that loss of a loved one can cause pain, grief and suffering and that no amount of compensation can recover this loss.
+However, the award of compensation for death at work can help with the stress loved ones still having to pay the mortgage and bills such as funeral costs, loan repayments and general household expenses.
 A bereavement award can also be awarded to the deceased’s Spouse or Parents.

-For your information we have set up a fatal accident compensation guide.
+For your information, we have set up a fatal accident compensation guide.
 Anyone needing any more information please contact us.

 Death At Work Compensation Claims

-All of the above questions following a the death of a close family member are just a small number of enquirers that you will find answers by contacting us for sympathetic and professional advice.
+All of the above questions following the death of a close family member are just a small number of enquirers that you will find answers by contacting us for sympathetic and professional advice.

 The family/dependants are entitled to submit a claim to get fatal accident at work compensation on behalf of the deceased if there is blame.

-Not only can the family get compensation for death at work, they are able to claim for bereavement award and dependency claim which includes funeral expenses and serious loss due to being dependant to the deceased.
+Not only can the family get compensation for death at work, but they are also able to claim for bereavement award and dependency claim which includes funeral expenses and serious loss due to being dependant to the deceased.